c2gup/Pic_store_e-commerce/README.md

 # [Pic-Store]

-Welcome to the [Project Name] repository! 🚀
+Welcome to the [Pic-Store] repository! 🚀
 This project aims to [briefly describe your project's goal or purpose].
 We welcome contributions from the community to help improve and expand this project.

 ---